MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/set-default-browser.md

 - MOE150
 ms.assetid: 53e2b71a-348b-4dfe-a504-6e97d573effe
 ROBOTS: NOINDEX
-description: "Learn how to configure a default browser for your company with Microsoft Search."
+description: "Set your default browser to Microsoft Edge or Internet Explorer for Microsoft Search users."
 ---

-# Set default browser

-Configuring the default browser, default search engine, and default homepage will help your users discover Microsoft Search capabilities, encourage more usage, and provide a smoother experience.

-To set the default browser for your organization, follow the steps below.
+# Make Microsoft Edge the default browser

+To give your users the best experience with Microsoft Search, you can make Microsoft Edge the default browser.
+This will only set Microsoft Edge as the default browser for users in your org, individual users can still select a different browser.

-## Windows 8 and above
+## Windows 8 and later

-To set Internet Explorer or Microsoft Edge as the default browser, follow these steps:
+These instructions show you how to make Microsoft Edge or Internet Explorer as the default browser for computers running Windows 8 or later.
+Users will be able to change the browser after this policy is set.

-### Create default associations file
+### STEP 1: Create the default associations file
+Create the default associations file in the SYSVOL folder of the domain controller.

 1. Open an administrative PowerShell console.

-2.  `New-Item -Path "\\$env:USERDOMAIN\SYSVOL\$env:USERDNSDOMAIN" -Type Directory -Name "Settings"`
+1. `New-Item -Path "\\$env:USERDOMAIN\SYSVOL\$env:USERDNSDOMAIN" -Type Directory -Name "Settings"`

-3.  `$SettingsPath="\\$env:USERDOMAIN\SYSVOL\$env:USERDNSDOMAIN\Settings"`
+1. `$SettingsPath="\\$env:USERDOMAIN\SYSVOL\$env:USERDNSDOMAIN\Settings"`

-4.  `Start-Process Dism.exe -PassThru "/Online /Export-DefaultAppAssociations:$SettingsPath\AppAssoc.xml"`
+1. `Start-Process Dism.exe -PassThru "/Online /Export-DefaultAppAssociations:$SettingsPath\AppAssoc.xml"`

-These steps try and create the default associations file in the SYSVOL folder of the domain controller.

-### Add or edit the default associations file
+### STEP 2.
+Add or edit the default associations file

 1. `Notepad "$SettingsPath\AppAssoc.xml"`

-2. Edit the following entries (.htm, .html, http, https), and remove other entries if they're not needed.
+1. Edit the following entries (.htm, .html, http, https), and remove other entries if they're not needed.
   - **Microsoft Edge**

-     `<Association Identifier=".htm" ProgId="AppX4hxtad77fbk3jkkeerkrm0ze94wjf3s9" ApplicationName="Microsoft Edge" />`
+    - `<Association Identifier=".htm" ProgId="AppX4hxtad77fbk3jkkeerkrm0ze94wjf3s9" ApplicationName="Microsoft Edge" />`

-     `<Association Identifier=".html" ProgId="AppX4hxtad77fbk3jkkeerkrm0ze94wjf3s9" ApplicationName="Microsoft Edge" />`
+    - `<Association Identifier=".html" ProgId="AppX4hxtad77fbk3jkkeerkrm0ze94wjf3s9" ApplicationName="Microsoft Edge" />`

-     `<Association Identifier="http" ProgId="AppXq0fevzme2pys62n3e0fbqa7peapykr8v" ApplicationName="Microsoft Edge" />`
+    - `<Association Identifier="http" ProgId="AppXq0fevzme2pys62n3e0fbqa7peapykr8v" ApplicationName="Microsoft Edge" />`

   - **Internet Explorer**

-     `<Association Identifier=".htm" ProgId="htmlfile" ApplicationName="Internet Explorer" />`
+    - `<Association Identifier=".htm" ProgId="htmlfile" ApplicationName="Internet Explorer" />`

-     `<Association Identifier=".html" ProgId="htmlfile" ApplicationName="Internet Explorer" />`
+    - `<Association Identifier=".html" ProgId="htmlfile" ApplicationName="Internet Explorer" />`

-     `<Association Identifier="http" ProgId="IE.HTTP" ApplicationName="Internet Explorer" />`
+    - `<Association Identifier="http" ProgId="IE.HTTP" ApplicationName="Internet Explorer" />`

-     `<Association Identifier="https" ProgId="IE.HTTPS" ApplicationName="Internet Explorer" />`
+    - `<Association Identifier="https" ProgId="IE.HTTPS" ApplicationName="Internet Explorer" />`

+### Step 3.
+Edit the Group Policy

-3. Open Group Policy Management Console (gpmc.msc) and switch to editing any existing policy or creating a new one.
+1. Open **Group Policy Management Console** (gpmc.msc) and switch to editing any existing policy or creating a new one.

-1. Navigate to **Computer Configuration\Administrative Templates\Windows Components\File Explorer**
+1. Navigate to **Computer Configuration\Administrative Templates\Windows Components\File Explorer**.

-2. Double-click **Set a default associations configuration file**, set it to **Enabled**, and enter the path to AppAssoc.xml (for example %USERDOMAIN%\SYSVOL\%USERDNSDOMAIN%\Settings\AppAssoc.xml)

-4. Enforce the resultant GPO by linking it to the appropriate domain.
+1. Double-click **Set a default associations configuration file**, set it to **Enabled**, and enter the path to AppAssoc.xml (for example %USERDOMAIN%\SYSVOL\%USERDNSDOMAIN%\Settings\AppAssoc.xml) Enforce the resultant GPO by linking it to the appropriate domain.

-Users will be able to change the browser after this policy is set.

 ## Windows 7